 Although academic advisement is available at Clayton State University, each student is responsible for knowing and for fulfilling the curriculum requirements of a program of study and the graduation requirements of the University as explained in this catalog, in the semester Schedule of Classes, and in any supplements to this catalog.

 Declaring and Changing Majors (Programs of Study)

 Students should declare their major programs of study as soon as possible since the choice of major may affect recommended or required course choices in the Core Curriculum as well as in the major field itself.
 Major declarations must be filed with the Registrar by paper form or by online process.
 Majors are listed in the chapters for each school of the University.

 A student must submit a Change of Major form (available online or in paper form) to the Office of the Registrar as soon as possible after deciding to make a change.
 Making the change quickly will help the student to be advised properly and will also prevent delays in the registration process.

 Students who are undecided about their programs of study should follow the general guidelines for Areas A-E of the Core Curriculum until they have selected a program of study.
-Please note that choices in Areas A, B, and D and recommendations in Areas C and E may be influenced by choice of major.
+Please note that some choices in Areas A-E of the core may be influenced by choice of major.
 Special assistance is available to undecided students in the Office of Counseling & Career Services.
 The office offers academic planning information, referrals to appropriate departments on campus, assistance with time management and study skills, and intervention strategies for students experiencing academic difficulty.